Li Lingrong

-Li Lingrong (李陵容; Lǐ Língróng) (351 - 9 August 400), formally Empress Dowager Xiaowuwen (孝武文太后 (Xiàowǔwén tàihòu); literally "the filial, martial, and civil empress dowager") was an empress dowager during the Jin dynasty.
+Li Lingrong (李陵容; Lǐ Língróng) (351 (Note: According to Record of Jiankang, Lady Li was 50 (by East Asian reckoning) when she died.
+Thus by calculation, her birth year should be 351.) - 9 August 400 (Note: According to Sima Dezong's biography in Book of Jin, Lady Li died on the renzi day of the 7th month of the 4th year of the Longan era of Dezong's reign.
+This corresponds to 9 Aug 400 in the proleptic Gregorian calendar.)), formally Empress Dowager Xiaowuwen (孝武文太后 (Xiàowǔwén tàihòu); literally "the filial, martial, and civil empress dowager") was an empress dowager during the Jin dynasty.
 She was a concubine of Emperor Jianwen and the mother of Emperor Xiaowu.

 Life

 Li Lingrong was born of a humble origin, and she became a servant girl in the household of Sima Yu the Prince of Kuaiji.
 She was one of the servants involved with manufacturing textiles.

 Concubine

 Sima Yu originally had a wife from high birth, Princess Wang Jianji (王簡姬).
+(Note: Lady Wang was from the Wang clan of Taiyuan; her father Wang Xia (王遐) was a generation removed from Wang Chang's great-grandson Wang Shu.
+Wang Xia was probably a cousin of Wang Shu's father Wang Cheng (also known as Wang Donghai).)
 With her he fathered his heir apparent, Sima Daosheng (司馬道生), and Sima Yusheng (司馬俞生).
 However, Sima Daosheng was described as careless and frivolous.
 In 348, while Sima Yu was prime minister for his grandnephew Emperor Mu, Sima Daosheng was accused of unspecified crimes.
-He was deposed and died in imprisonment.
-Princess Wang died in distress.
+He was deposed and died in imprisonment, while Princess Wang died in distress.
 Sima Yusheng and three other sons of Sima Yu all died early, leaving him without an heir, and his concubines were not conceiving any more.
 He hired a practitioner of physiognomy to look at his concubines and see which one could conceive an heir.
 The practitioner looked at all of them and opined that none was destined to give him an heir—but then he saw Li Lingrong, who was tall, dark-skinned and who was derogatorily referred to as "Kunlun".
 The practitioner, in surprise, yelled out, "She is the one!"
 Sima Yu therefore took her as a concubine, and they had two sons—Sima Yao in 362 and Sima Daozi in 363.
+(Note: If the record in Jiankang Shilu was correct, Lady Li was 11 and 12 respectively when her sons were born.)
 Sima Yao was subsequently named heir apparent.
 She also had a daughter with Sima Yu, who would later be Princess Poyang.